narinder-kaur/terraform-provider-ibm/website/docs/d/iam_access_group.html.markdown

   Nested scheme for `groups`:

   - `description` - (String) The description of the IAM access group.
-  - `iam_service_ids` - (Array of Strings) A list of service IDs that belong to the access group.
+  - `iam_service_ids` - (Computed, Array of Strings) A list of service IDs that belong to the access group.
+  - `iam_profile_ids` - (Computed, Array of Strings) A list of trusted profile IDs that belong to the access group.
-  - `ibm_ids` - (Array of Strings) A list of IBM ID that belong to the access group.
+  - `ibm_ids` - (Computed, Array of Strings) A list of IBM ID that belong to the access group.
   - `id` - (String) The ID of the IAM access group.
   - `name` - (String) The name of the IAM access group.
-  - `rules`- (List) A list of dynamic rules that are applied to the IAM access group.
+  - `rules`- (Computed, List) A list of dynamic rules that are applied to the IAM access group.

     Nested scheme for `rules`:
 	- `conditions`- (List) A list of conditions that the rule must satisfy.